Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-advanced.md

 - Ops can be executed very efficiently many times (avoiding the more expensive phases of parsing, expansion and compilation).
 - Ops are very compact in terms of memory used - making them ideal for network transmission and efficient usage of on-chain storage.
 - We can improve underlying performance and implementation details of the CVM without breaking CVM code that has been compiled to Ops.
 - Ops are designed to match up with the runtime and security checks that the CVM must perform when executing code securely on-chain.

 ## Macros

 We've actually used a couple of macros already in this guide: `if`, `undef` and `defn` are all examples of macros.

 A macro is a procedure that generates new code at compile time (technically, in the *expansion* phase of the compiler).
 Macros are an incredibly powerful tool that allow you to enhance the Convex Lisp language with new capabilities and syntax.

-As a simple example, let's consider a macro that allows you to use 'infix' notation for for mathematical expressions, i.e. instead of writing `(+ 1 2)` we want to write `1 + 2`.
+As a simple example, let's consider a macro that allows you to use 'infix' notation for mathematical expressions, i.e. instead of writing `(+ 1 2)` we want to write `1 + 2`.
 It is possible to do this with a simple macro that rewrites the infix expression into the expected Lisp format:

 ```clojure
 (defmacro infix [arg1 operator arg2]